np2048/Python/shInstall/README.md

 In order to create a storage for your config files and start syncing it with your other machines using Github (or other VCS and file sharing services) you have to follow this steps:

 1. Create a local directory where all the copies of your config files will be stored
-2. Copy into the directory the following scripts from this repository:
+1. Copy into the directory the following scripts from this repository:
     * addfile/addfile.py
     * install/install.py
-3. Create a Github repository into the directory or setup synchronization with a file sharing service
+1. Create a Github repository into the directory or setup synchronization with a file sharing service
-4. You'll need Python and [*Jinja2*](https://jinja.palletsprojects.com/en/2.11.x/) module to use this scripts so install them to if you didn't already:
+1. You'll need Python and [*Jinja2*](https://jinja.palletsprojects.com/en/2.11.x/) module to use this scripts so install them to if you haven't done this already:

             $ <Install Python>
             $ pip install jinja2

 That's it.
 You just need Python and a directory with a couple of script files into it to start.